 The 1980s 3D craze began with Comin’ At Ya (Ferdinando Baldi, 1981), a spaghetti western made using a system devised by writer and lead actor Tony Anthony.
 Comin’ At Ya was shamelessly, some would say ingeniously, designed to exploit the 3D effects, with various items – arrows, handfuls of seeds, dangling babies – bursting off the screen.
 The same team followed up with Treasure of the Four Crowns (Ferdinando Baldi, 1983), although a second spiritual sequel, Escape From Beyond, was thwarted before it reached production.
 In the wake of Comin’ At Ya, Dial M For Murder was re-released and the horror genre once again dove face first into 3D.
 Friday the 13th Part III (Steve Miner, 1982), Jaws 3-D (Joe Alves, 1983) and Amityville 3-D (Richard Fleischer, 1983) all tipped their hats to Baldi and Anthony’s gleeful approach to 3D.

 Then, it’s into the 1990s and IMAX and Avatar and fancy Real 3D and diminishing returns once again.
-But that’s a story for another day and, besides, the posters are not as nice to look at anyway.
+But that’s a story for another day and, besides, the posters aren’t as nice to look at.